Department of Natural Resources and Environmental Control (DNREC) - Division of Watershed Stewardship

 - November 2018: Grant awards announced and recipients notified.

 This grant requires a 1:1 match which may be a combination of state or local cash, or in-kind services.
 In-kind services may be used for up to 25% of the match.
 Proposals will be evaluated on leveraging and preference is given to projects that include additional match, cost share, or leveraging by, local, or other state funds.
 If using volunteer hours for additional match, the dollar value for volunteer hours that should be used is $24.69/hour.

 Expenses incurred prior to the issuance of a Purchase Order are not reimbursable.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Email the proposal and supporting materials to:

 Division of Watershed Stewardship

 Nonpoint Source Program

 Dover, DE 19904

-For WIP related questions, contact Brittany Sturgis, Nonpoint Source Program Brittany.Sturgis@state.de.us.
+For technical or WIP related questions, contact Brittany Sturgis, Nonpoint Source Program Brittany.Sturgis@state.de.us.